mugpeng/DROMA_Web/README.md

+# CAUTION
+A version with a better design, cleaner structure, and AI enable will be release soon.
+This repository will **NOT** be updated and maintained anymore.
+See you in the new version :).
+Bye.
+Peng, 20251117

-# DROMA-DB: Drug Response Omics Association Map, Database
+# DROMA-Web: Drug Response Omics Association Map, Database

 ![image](https://github.com/user-attachments/assets/000473aa-7869-41c8-9352-e8481ba922fa)